fishcus/KAP-manual/en/introduction/README.md

 * __Extensible Architecture__

-Extensible architecture decouples KAP with computation framework, data source, and storages.
+Extensible architecture decouples Kyligence Enterprise with computation framework, data source, and storages.
 Allows flexible choices between alternative technologies like MapReduce and Spark, connects with different data sources and storages.
-Ensures KAP can evolve with the best of the big data ecosystem.
+Ensures Kyligence Enterprise can evolve with the best of the big data ecosystem.

 * __Non-invasive__

-KAP can deploy on a single node of cluster, unpack and run.
+Kyligence Enterprise can deploy on a single node of cluster, unpack and run.
 All interactions to cluster are via standard Hadoop API, minimizing maintenance impact.

 For more information, please access Kyligence web site: http://kyligence.io/.